specs-cli/specs-cli/templates/generate-feature-code.md

 #### [ ] Step 1.3: API Foundation
 **AI Agent Tasks**:
 - Read `/specs/{{SANITIZED_NAME}}/api-contract.md` thoroughly
+- **Reference QUESTIONS.md** for any developer answers about API design clarifications or decisions
 - **Document missing endpoint specifications, unclear request/response formats, or incomplete error handling** in ISSUES.md
 - **If first feature**: Implement all specified API endpoints with correct signatures
 - **If additional feature**: Implement new API endpoints following existing patterns and conventions
 - Set up request/response data structures as defined
+- **Apply developer decisions from QUESTIONS.md** for any previously unclear API specifications
 - **Document any assumed data structures** when specifications are incomplete
 - **If first feature**: Implement error handling patterns according to specifications
 - **If additional feature**: Follow existing error handling patterns and extend them for new endpoints